A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 We know that, because the OPM is a very limited measure of poverty, these numbers do not reflect the full scale of poverty among these communities.

-The truth is that economic insecurity, poverty
+The truth is that economic insecurity, poverty and misery are affecting more of us in 2018 than we are made aware.

 We remain in the dark about who is poor and this ignorance prevents us from being able to address the broad and deep poverty in our midst.
 We have the right to know the true state of our Union.

 - We demand a change in the current poverty standards.
-We demand an accurate assessment of who is poor — based on access to decent and adequate housing, education, health care, water, sanitation and public utilities, childcare, as well as income, savings and debt, and welfare — and that is made widely available to all.
+We demand an accurate assessment of who is poor — based on access to decent and adequate housing, education, health care, water, sanitation and public utilities, childcare, as well as income, savings and debt, and social welfare — and that is made widely available to all.

 - We demand particular attention be paid to data concerning First Nations, Native Americans, Alaskan Native, LGBTQIA and disabled people regarding poverty.
-This means working with these communities to ensure the safekeeping of sensitive information and that all data is collected with respect, dignity
+This means working with these communities to ensure the safekeeping of sensitive information and that all data is collected with respect, dignity and security.

 Did you know that we imprison and detain more people, especially poor people, than any country in the world?